csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 ## Putting It to Use

-I’m working with a client at the moment who is using [Nuxt](https://nuxt.com/) and currently has their client-side JavaScript split into an eyewatering 121 `defer`red files:
+I’m working with a client at the moment who is using [Nuxt](https://nuxt.com/) and has their client-side JavaScript split into an eyewatering 121 `defer`red
+files:

 <figure>
   <img src="{{ site.cloudinary }}/wp-content/uploads/2023/06/defer-waterfall-abridged.png" alt="" width="930" height="522" loading="lazy">
-  <figcaption>Don’t get me started on their TTFB. <a href="/wp-content/uploads/2023/06/defer-waterfall-full.png">View unabridged.</a></figcaption>
+  <figcaption><a href="/wp-content/uploads/2023/06/defer-waterfall-full.png">View unabridged.</a></figcaption>
 </figure>

 Above, the vertical pink line at 12.201s signifies the `DOMContentLoaded` event.